shameemreza/twentysixteenpro/README.md

-Tweenty Sixteen is a beautiful, minimal, content focused, responsive WordPress theme for bloggers and writers.
-Twenty Sixteen's simple, straightforward typography is readable on a wide variety of screen sizes, and suitable for multiple languages.
+Tweenty Sixteen Pro is a beautiful, minimal, content focused, responsive WordPress theme for bloggers and writers.
+Twenty Sixteen Pro's simple, straightforward typography is readable on a wide variety of screen sizes, and suitable for multiple languages.
 I designed it using a mobile-first approach, meaning your content takes center-stage, regardless of whether your visitors arrive by smartphone, tablet, laptop, or desktop computer.

 ###Key Features: